skip to main content

 Who determines the rating valuations?

 Hastings District Council engages a Valuation Service Provider to maintain the rating valuations.
-Council currently uses Quotable Value to fulfill that role.
+Council currently uses Quotable Value to fulfil that role.

 What is a rating value?